Northrop N-3PB Nomad

 The Northrop N-3PB Nomad was a single-engined American floatplane of the 1940s.
 Northrop developed the N-3PB as an export model based on the earlier Northrop A-17 design.
-A total of 24 were purchased by Norway, but were not delivered until after the Fall of Norway during the Second World War.
-Exiled Norwegian forces used them from 1941, operating from Iceland, for convoy escort, anti-submarine patrols, and training purposes from "Little Norway" in Canada.
-Within two years of delivery, the design was obsolete for front-line service and the remaining N-3PBs were replaced by larger aircraft in 1943.
+Twenty-four were purchased by Norway, but were not delivered until after the Fall of Norway during the Second World War.
+Exiled Norwegian forces used them from 1941, operating from Iceland, for convoy escort, antisubmarine patrols, and training purposes from "Little Norway" in Canada.
+Within two years of delivery, the design was obsolete for front-line service, and the remaining N-3PBs were replaced by larger aircraft in 1943.